NETWORKING WITH OTHER FREIGHT FORWARDERS

 Building trust and reputation is essential for growing a strong business network.
 Lack of trust prevents successful business networking.
 Certain connections are impossible to make until a very high level of trust and reputation are established.
 In a professional setting, people prefer to build business relationships with people they see as being valuable.
 By building a reputation as someone who is talented, helpful, friendly, and valuable, people will be more motivated to meet you and stay in touch with you.

 Take action: Be genuine, be yourself.
 Reach out to someone and introduce yourself.
-Build from a small favor or ask to a larger, more rewarding contract.
+Build from a small favor or ask for a larger, more rewarding contract.
 The best relationships are built on a foundation of trust.

 Global Value Network helps to foster strong partnerships and sales by connecting high quality global logistics providers with each other.
 For 20 years, we have consistently proven we can increase new business for independent cargo forwarders with custom sales tools and programs.
 When it comes to international freight forwarding, we believe good relationships with good companies builds great business!